ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/13-Containment-Recommendations.md

 Users who received the phishing email should be notified immediately.

-The notification should instruct users:
+The notification should instruct users to:

 - Do not click embedded links.
 - Do not submit credentials.